Alice – Artistic muse

 Annie’s floral art explores the history and significance of flowers from a Victorian garden.
 The work invites discussion around ecology, biodiversity, the history and language of flowers and the role women have played in this narrative.

-Since 2021 Annie has developed an interactive installation based on a Victorian parlour showcasing her floral art.
-Seen through Alice’s eyes, we learn about her garden, her flowers, their history, and their significance leading to two exhibitions: Alice – from parlour to garden (2022) and Alice – conversations with flowers (2023).
+Since 2021, Annie has developed an interactive installation based on a Victorian parlour showcasing her floral art.
+The immersive exhibition of floral photography explores the botanical history of her garden through the eyes of her Victorian heroine, Alice.
+Seen through Alice’s eyes, we learn about her garden, her flowers, their history, and their significance leading to two exhibitions: Alice – From Parlour to Garden (The Lieutenant’s Mess, Fremantle, 2022) and Alice – Conversations with Flowers (Gallery 152, York, 2023).

-Each exhibition is made of two parts.
-Floral Portraits, a visual florilegium of her garden; and the Night Gardens, multi-layered photographs of native everlastings and endemic moths.
-Highly reminiscent of the style of the Dutch floral masters Annie’s art echo their symbolism, depictions of flowers, Vanitas themes and chiascuro effect all created and edited on her iPhone.
+Each exhibition is made of two parts: Floral Portraits, a visual florilegium of her garden, and the Night Gardens, multi-layered photographs of native everlastings and endemic moths.
+Highly reminiscent of the style of the Dutch floral masters, Annie’s art – all created and edited on her iPhone – echoes their symbolism, depictions of flowers, Vanitas themes and chiaroscuro effect.

 Alice invites us into her parlour.
 She wants her guests to immerse themselves in her world and engage in conversations about her garden (circa 1887).
 Why were these gardens so important to women like her?
 What impact did they have on native biodiversity?
 What was gained and lost by their cultivation?
 Through art, food, flowers and scent she bids you to consider these topics at your leisure.